speced/bikeshed/README.md

 * [Metadata](docs/metadata.md) - describes the format of the required metadata block in your spec.
 * [Definitions, Autolinks, and Bibliography](docs/definitions-autolinks.md) - describes how to create definitions, autolinks, and bibliography entries.
 * [Markup](docs/markup.md) - describes several of the markup niceties and shortcuts over plain HTML that the processor recognizes.
+* [Global Names](docs/global-names.md) - describes the concept and syntax of global names, which are used by several features to uniquely identify and refer to defined terms.
+* [IDL](docs/idl.md) - describes Bikeshed's automatic IDL processing.
 * [Boilerplate](docs/boilerplate.md) - describes the use and generation of a spec's boilerplate sections.
 You probably don't need to read this.